 All of this is offered in worship of our Creator and in service of our neighbor.

-If you are visiting us for the first time, welcome!.
+If you are visiting us for the first time, welcome!
 We invite you to stay after a Sunday service to enjoy some hospitality in our Parish Hall.

-I look forward to meeting you, answering questions, and being of help.
+We look forward to meeting you, answering questions, and being of help.
 Do not hesitate to call our office (703) 455-2500 if you would like to talk or if you have any question.

 If you have young children and might be in need of preschool education please call our preschool office at (703) 455-8458.

-I am glad you found us and look forward to seeing you soon!
+We are glad you found us and look forward to seeing you soon!

 St. Andrew’s is a Christian community dedicated to worship and proclaiming God’s love, to growing spiritually, and to serving others through outreach, prayer, education, and fellowship.
 We welcome all – no matter who you are, where you find yourself in life, your thoughts about God or the Church – to join us!